 Next, we compared and scored how easy it is to use the NetGear Orbi, basing the score on how much work it took to get ready to go out of the package, how easy the interface is to use if the router can prioritize types of network traffic, and if there is the option to enable parental controls.
-The NetGear Orbi did very well, earning one of the better scores of the group.
+The NetGear Orbi did very well, earning one of the better scores among our favorite wifi routers.

 We loved how easy it is to set up the NetGear Orbi, though you need to go through the mobile app on a compatible smartphone or tablet.
 This mobile app quickly and easily guides you through the setup process.
 You just need to follow the directions for connecting the cables and configuring the network name, password, and administrator settings.
 It can take a little bit of time to work through all the prompts, but we never ran into any difficulties or issues when getting the primary node set up.

 After that, it's equally easy to add additional satellites by following the directions in the app and then pressing the "Sync" button, with the rest of the install done automatically.
 We had to update the firmware for this router once we completed the setup, but the app automatically prompted us and made it very easy.

 Overall, we liked the interface on the mobile app for this router much more than the web-based interface, even though it has fewer options.
 Everything is clearly labeled and easy to find, with a very intuitive layout.
 You will need to go to the browser-based page for some of the more advanced settings, though.

 We also liked that the NetGear Orbi has extensive and customizable parental controls, though you have to download a separate app — Circle — to manage them.
 There are pre-made filtering profiles for different age groups and the option to filter by content or platform.
 You can also block certain keywords for scheduled amounts of time if, for example, you want to limit social media use after bedtime or something similar.